Shikamaru Nara: In Naruto

 In Part II of the series, Shikamaru is assigned the task of locating two members of the criminal organization Akatsuki.
-While his team manages to find their targets, the immortal Akatsuki member Hidan kills Asuma Sarutobi during the course of the battle despite Shikamaru's best efforts.
+While his team manages to find their targets, the immortal Akatsuki member Hidan kills Asuma Sarutobi during the course of the battle.
 After Asuma's funeral, Shikamaru sets out with the surviving members of Team 10 to avenge their mentor with the aid of Kakashi Hatake.
 As the others deal with Hidan's partner Kakuzu, Shikamaru avenges Asuma by defeating Hidan and making sure the Akatsuki member's body is never found.
 Following the fight, Shikamaru vows to protect Kurenai Yuhi and Asuma's newborn daughter.
-He is later assigned to the Fourth Division alongside Temari and Choji.
+After the Akatsuki formally declared war on all the Hidden Villages, therefore starting the Fourth Great Ninja War, Shikamaru is later assigned to the Fourth Division alongside Temari and Choji.
 He is named a proxy general under Gaara.
 In the series epilogue, stating his personal desire during the series of final battles, Shikamaru becomes advisor to the Seventh Hokage Naruto Uzumaki after marrying Temari and gaining a son in Shikadai Nara.
 During Part 2 of Boruto, following Naruto's disappearance and presumed murder, for which Boruto was framed, Shikamaru serves de facto as the Eighth Hokage, without however having been officially inaugurated.